ElectricImp-CSE/LowPowerCellTracker/README.md

 Settings are all stored as constants.
 Modify to customize the application.

+## TODO

+impC-ibc-tracker has external SPI Flash.
+This will drain power until the SPI bus is disabled disabled.
+On boot use imp API SPI methods to disable.

 ## Measurements

 No hardware is available to test on, so no measurements have been taken for impC-ibc-tracker.